HunBurry/hon450-451/README.txt

-run such as 'python twitterAPI.py congress.txt'
+run such as 'python src/interface.py'